nvac11/CoreForge/README.md

 - **Distributed Map**: Applies a function to each element of a list.
 - **Distributed Filter**: Returns a list containing elements that satisfy a given condition.
 - **Distributed Zip**: Combines two lists element-wise.
-- **Distributed Scan**: Produces a list of intermediate results during the application of a cumulative function.
 - **Distributed ForEach**: Applies a function to each element without returning a result.
 - **Distributed Any**: Checks if at least one element satisfies a condition.
 - **Distributed All**: Checks if all elements satisfy a condition.